 - Enlarged prostate pushing against the bladder

 Recent surgery to the urinary tract may interfere with the structure of the epididymis or the surrounding tissues, resulting in inflammation and symptoms of epididymitis.

-Additionally, men with an uncircumcised penis are at a heighten risk of the condition, although this is thought to be linked to an increased susceptibility to infection in the area.
+Additionally, men with an uncircumcised penis are at a heightened risk of the condition, although this is thought to be linked to an increased susceptibility to infection in the area.

-Amiodarone, a medication used to manage arrhythmias or abnormal heart rhythm, has also been associated as a causative factor of epididymitis.
-Low doses of this medication are not linked to an increased risk of epididymitis, but higher doses may cause the condition.
+Amiodarone, which is a medication that is used to manage arrhythmias or an abnormal heart rhythm, has also been associated as a causative factor of epididymitis.
+Low doses of this medication are not linked to an increased risk of epididymitis; rather, higher doses may cause the condition.

-There are also several health conditions that are associated with an increased risk of getting epididymitis.
-These include mumps, tuberculosis (TB) and Behcet’s disease.
+There are several other health conditions that are associated with an increased risk of epididymitis, which include mumps, tuberculosis (TB), and Behcet’s disease.

-Idiopathic epididymitis is a term used to describe cases of epididymitis when the exact cause is not able to be identified.
+Idiopathic epididymitis is a term used to describe cases of epididymitis when the exact cause cannot be identified.
 The condition may result from various circumstances, but there are no obvious risk factors that are likely to be associated with causing the condition.